cdl-geneseo/geneseo-dictionary/S/Sundance-Books---archived.md

 # Sundance Books - archived

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sundance Books - archived

 Created by  Unknown User (arh11), last modified by  Graham Drake on Jan 14, 2015

 Sundance Books: (noun) A bookstore, located to the east of Brodie Hall.  &quot;I always get ripped off at Sundance Books... $125 for a paperback?
 C'mon!&quot;